The best villages in Ireland

 With a long naval and rebellion history, Kinsale was where the final Spanish Armada landed and united with Irish rebels, but the rebellion was quashed.

-The narrow streets of the old town make for a lovely stroll and you will find many a fine seafood restaurant to whet your appetites.
+The narrow streets of the old town make for a lovely stroll and you will find many fine seafood restaurants to whet your appetites.

 Oughterard, County Galway